MSO logic of the real order with the set quantifiers ranging over the Borel sets: Well-levelled orders and their basic properties

-A {\em path} in $T^\alpha$ is a linearly ordered subset set with no upper bound.
+A {\em path} in $T^\alpha$ is a linearly ordered subset $\pi$ such that for no $\beta\le\alpha$ does $\pi\rest\beta$ have an upper bound.
 Note that by the fact that $T^\alpha$ is well-founded, every path is order isomorphic to an ordinal.
 An {\em $\omega$-path} is a path that is order isomorphic to $\omega$.
-A {\em branch} is a maximal path.
+A {\em branch} is a path that is downward closed.
+(For $\alpha=1$ this coincides with the maximal paths, but not for $\alpha$ is general.)
 The set of all branches in $T^\alpha$ is denoted by $[T^\alpha]$.

 In the case of an $\omega$-path $\rho$, we denote by $\rho\rest k$ the chain consisting of the first $k$ elements of $\rho$, for $k<\omega$. \end{definition}